 Several major airlines, including Air Canada, Porter, and WestJet, provide service to Thunder Bay, ON (YQT) and Sault Ste Marie, ON (YAM).

 By Bus

-Kasper Transportation offers bus service from Thunder Bay, ON to Marathon, ON.
+Kasper Transportation and Ontario Northland offer bus services to Marathon, ON.
 Taxi service is available from Marathon to Pukaskwa National Park.